 As a teenager I had relatively good skin and was mostly pimple-free with the occasional zit here and there, and being in an all girls school in comparison it seemed like I had it easy.
 It was not until my early adulthood, when I was in varsity, that I had been plagued with acne.
 I used to wear what seems like a ton of foundation to cover my acne scars.
-To a certain extent this definitely affected my self esteem and confidence.
+To a certain extent this definitely affected my self esteem and confidence but fortunately, it did not impair my daily functioning.
 So the field of psychodermatology focuses on the “internal” nonvisible disease (mental health) whereas dermatology focuses on the “external” physical manifestation (appearance) of the disease.
 At that stage I had visited a couple of dermatologists but never actually addressed the psychological impact it had on me.

-Just for the record I have a degree in psychology and genetics and am a neuroscientist by profession, so I am very glad that this emerged as a new sub-specialty.
+Just for the record I have degrees in psychology and medical genetics and am a neuroscientist by profession, so I am very glad that this emerged as a new sub-specialty.

 So a relatively new field of expertise is called psychodermatology, practised by psychologists, psychiatrists and dermatologists that addresses the interaction between the mind and the skin.